striderr1o1/striderrweb/_posts/2025-11-10-sample-markdown.md

 The frontend is a **React TypeScript** application built with modern tooling and design systems.

-**⚠️ Important Note**: The frontend UI was **not hand-coded by me**.
+**⚠️ Important Note**: The frontend UI and the FastAPI portion was **not hand-coded by me**.
 I used **Lovable.dev**, an AI-powered web development platform, to generate the React components and UI design.
 This allowed me to focus on the backend logic and agent orchestration while still delivering a polished user experience.

 ### Key Components